pymatgen.command_line package

 • chgcar_ref – Reference charge density.
 If None, will use chgcar as reference.
 Should be a Chgcar object or path (string).

-• (dict) (user_input_settings) – as explained above
+• user_input_settings (dict) – as explained above

-• (bool) – Whether to write out critical points
+• write_json (bool) – Whether to write out critical points and YT JSON.
+YT integration will be performed with this setting.

-classmethod from_path(path, suffix='', zpsp=None)[source]
+classmethod from_path(path, suffix='', zpsp=None) Self[source]

 Convenience method to run critic2 analysis on a folder with typical VASP output files.